As an Amazon Associate I earn from qualifying purchases.

 If you have purchased a rollator (rolling walker) before you may have been suckered into the sales pitch: One Size Fits All!
-Truth be told, once size rarely fits all and one size never fits all when it comes to mobility and medicine.
-If you purchased a generic walker you’re probably back in the market and looking for a heavy duty rollator more suited to your weight or needs.
+Truth be told, one size rarely fits all, and one size never fits all when it comes to your health and mobility.
+If you fell for the sales pitch and purchased a generic walker you’re probably back in the market and looking for a heavy-duty rollator more suited to your weight or needs.

 If you have had a rollator before, you are probably well aware of what you like and don’t like.
 If you know what you’re after and don’t need to see the complete write up I’ll make it easy for you.
 These are the best heavy duty rollators that support 500, 600, and even 700 lbs:

 Affiliate links / Images from Amazon Product Advertising API

 What To Look for In a Bariatric Walker